Llanwrtyd Wells claims to be the smallest town in Britain. It's also home to some of the country's weirdest sports events. Bog snorkelling anyone?

 Some of Britain's most bizarre sports events that take place annually in this little town include:

-- The Bog Snorkelling Triathlon combines an eight mile run, followed by swimming the 60 foot length of the peat bog channel and finished with a 12-mile cycle race.
-It's next scheduled for 11am August 26, 2017.
+- The Rude Health Bog Triathlon combines an eight mile run, followed by swimming the 60 foot length of the peat bog channel and finished with a 12-mile cycle race.
+It's next scheduled for 11am August 24, 2019.

 - The Whole Earth Man vs. Horse Marathon was the first of the mad events that take place near Llanwrtyd Wells.
 They've been running it since 1980 and in 1982 they adjusted the course to try to make it a more even match between the man and the horse.
 It took 25 years, but a man did finally beat the horse by two minutes.
-There's a cash prize that grows by £500 every year the horse beats the man and, as of 2016, no man has won in 9 years.
-The competition is usually held on the second Saturday in June.
-Entries for 2017 will open in January with information on the website in late 2016.
+There's a cash prize that grows every year the horse beats the man and, as of 2018, no man has won in 11 years.
+The prize for 2019 will be £3,000.
+The next competition is scheduled for June 8, 2019 and online entries open at 10a.m.
+January 5, 2019.

 What Else is There?